teambit/docs/docs/versioning/01-overview.md

 ---
-id: versioning
+id: overview
-title: Independent Versioning
+title: Overview
 ---

-Tagging a component creates an immutable version of the component using the `bit tag` command.
+Tagging a component creates an immutable version of the component.
 This version can then be [exported](TODO).
 A version contain the source code, configuration and all dependencies required to make a component usable.
 It is set according to the semantic versioning specs (MAJOR.MINOR.PATCH).
 By default, tagging a component without specifying a version bumps a patch version.

 When tagging Bit performs the actions for each component: